maxmpz/powerampapi/poweramp_skin_sample/readme.md

 ### Automatic Dark/Light Modes
-Supported since build 869.
 Poweramp will switch skin to the dark/light version if appropriate option is enabled in Poweramp settings and current skin supports dark/light mode.
 The support is indicated by the lightMode and darkMode attributes.
 If Poweramp needs to switch to the dark mode and current skin has darkMode attribute, skin defined by darkMode will be selected.
 If Poweramp needs to switch to the light mode and current skin has lightMode attribute, skin defined by lightMode will be selected.